sigstore/docs/content/en/faq.md

 ### Why not use $FOO?

 See [Requirements](#design-requirements).
-We designed `cosign` to meet a few specific requirements, and didn't find anything else that met all of these.
+We designed `cosign` to meet a few specific requirements.
+The design requirements are:
-If you're aware of another system that does meet these, please let us know!

-### What are the design requirements?

 * No external services for signature storage, querying, or retrieval
 * We aim for as much registry support as possible